What Is Scala?

 Scala is an evolving programming language that aims to address the limitations of Java.
 Learn more about Scala and its uses.

 Scala is a coding language short for “Scalable Language.”
-Many professionals consider Scala to be a modern version of Java, which is another popular programming language.
-In this article, we’ll explore what Scala is, when you might choose to use it, how it differs from Java, and the steps you can take to learn this exciting language.
+Some professionals consider Scala to be a modern version of Java, which is another popular programming language.
+In this article, we’ll explore what Scala is, how you might use it, compare it to Java, and outline steps you can take to learn this exciting language.

 Scala is a versatile programming language developed by Martin Odersky, designed to improve and address the limitations of Java.
 Scala runs on the Java Virtual Machine (JVM), allowing for integration with Java’s tools and libraries, but it is not an extension of Java itself.
 Scala emerged as a standalone language in 2004.